Irratzo/Containers/content/rep_gran.rst

 so far we have mostly covered the mechanics of using Docker with only passing reference to the reproducibility aspects.
 In this section, we discuss these aspects in more detail.

-.. callout :: Work in progress
+.. callout:: Work in progress

   Note that reproducibility aspects of software and containers are an active area of research, discussion and development so are subject to many changes.
 We will present some ideas and approaches